Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Experiments

-To verify the negative impacts from the noisy triplets as shown in Fig.~\ref{fig:intro}, we quantitatively compare between global-wise and batch-based optimization objectives.
-In particular, we mainly adopt $\bullet$ Batch-based Classification (BBC): Limited negatives in the current batch are involved, and $\bullet$ Global-wise Classification (GWC): Mining more negative samples in the training set for comparison.
+\textbf{Global-wise \emph{v.s.} Batch-based Optimization.} To verify the negative impacts from the noisy triplets as shown in Fig.\!~\ref{fig:intro}, we quantitatively compare global-wise with batch-based optimization objectives.
+In particular, $\bullet$ Batch-based Classification (BBC): Limited negatives in the current batch are involved, and $\bullet$ Global-wise Classification (GWC): Mining more negative samples in the whole training set for comparison.

-If the data triplet does \textbf{NOT} have ambiguity, the global-wise classification has the potential to be a comparable even better choice since it uses more negative samples in the training set and potentially learns a better metric, which is consistent with some findings in metric learning \cite{hermans2017defense,sheng2020mining,wang2020cross} and self-supervised learning \cite{chen2020simple,he2020momentum}.
-Specifically, Consider a composed query $q$ and a set of features/prototypes of the candidate target images $\{k_0, k_1, ...\}$, there is one true match denoted $k_+$ in the candidates.
-The two losses are given by:
+If the data triplets do \textbf{NOT} have ambiguity, the global-wise classification has the potential to be comparable or even better since it uses more negative samples in the training set and potentially learns a better metric, which is consistent with many findings in metric learning\!~\citep{hermans2017defense,sheng2020mining,wang2020cross} and self-supervised learning\!~\citep{chen2020simple,he2020momentum}.
+Specifically, Given a query $q$ and features/prototypes $\{k_0, k_1, ...\}$ of candidate target images, where the true match is denoted as $k_+$.
+Two losses are given by:

 and